 Not being sure if I would need time to adjust to the altitude, I'd arrived 3 days before starting the walk.
 I managed to take it easy for the first couple of nights but then met up with a friend from London and the drinks were flying.
 So although with a 5am start a few drinks were ill advised, I couldn't resist.

-I'd booked the trip 2 months before, as I heard you always need to book several weeks in advance.
+I'd booked the trip 2 months before, as I heard you need to book several weeks in advance.
 It used to be that you could just show up in Cuzco and find a late place, but not anymore, at least not with any agencies worth using.
+That being said, there are plenty of alternative treks to the Inca Trail and no doubt some of these are just as good if you're willing to do something different.
 I chose Peru Treks on the grounds that they put some of their profits back towards community projects, and they're said to treat their porters well.
 They treated this Porter well, for sure.
 I'd heard from people in Cuzco that the food was good with Peru Treks, too, and I wasn't disappointed.

-It's stunning scenery from the start, as you're surrounded by mountains and steep hillsides that remind you how insignificant we are.
+It's stunning scenery from the start, as you're surrounded by mountains and steep, towering hillsides.
 We passed some terraces at a site called Llactapapa, which was once used as an agricultural station to supply Machu Picchu with maize, the staple crop.
 Onwards along the river and up a steady incline, we reached our first camp, at 3,100m, Wayllabamba.

 There was a rough football area ("field" would be pushing it, without grass on 90% of the playing surface) so some of the group joined the porters and guides for a kickaround.
-There was something special about the setting, being surrounded by higher peaks.
+There was something special about the setting, being so high up yet surrounded by still-higher peaks.
 This felt like the Peru I was hoping for.
 The first day was complete with us standing around the bar, which consisted of a bucket of beers on the ground.
 It was a fitting end to a hard first day.

 From here is the reason some say day 3 is the hardest - a long slog down over 1,000 Inca steps they call the Gringo Killer.
-Even with the walking pole it wasn't the easiest on the knees by the end, and it was a relief to make the last camp for a cold beer and a hot shower, although it wasn't a relief to be paying the prices demanded for those things.
+Even with the walking pole it wasn't the easiest on the knees by the end, and it was a relief to make the last camp for a cold beer and a hot shower, expensive though they were.
 I guess they have a captive market.
 After 3 days of walking and having survived the Gringo Killer, there's a sense of achievement that can only be rewarded with a bottle of suds.

-There wasn't much sleep on offer that night, partly because of the rain making a racket on the tent, partly because I was getting pissed off with sleeping in the tent, and partly because they gotus up at 3:45 for breakfast.
-They get you up early so you can cover the 2 hours to the Sun Gate (leading to Machu Picchu) before the sun appears over the peaks to the east.
-It's always hit and miss at Machu Picchu at that time of day, and with clouds coming in upon our arrival at the Sun Gate, we'd hit a miss day.
-Still, there was something special about sitting there on the terraces in the high cloud, knowing we'd made it.
+There wasn't much sleep on offer that night, partly because of the rain making a racket on the tent, partly because they got us up at 3:45 for breakfast.
+They have to get you up early so you can cover the 2 hours to the Sun Gate (leading to Machu Picchu) before the sun appears over the peaks to the east.
+It's hit and miss at Machu Picchu at that time of day, and with clouds coming in upon our arrival at the Sun Gate, we'd hit a "miss" day.
+Still, there was something special about sitting there on the terraces in the high cloud, in the eerie silence, having reached our destination.

 We continued down to the main site and waited for the cloud to lift.
 Even with some cloud enveloping the site, there was a magical feel to the place, but when the clouds did lift it was magnificent.

 The city was built around 1450, at the peak of the Inca empire, most archaeologists believe it was to be an estate for the Inca emperor.
-It was abandoned in 1572, although (fortunately for all of us who can see it now) the Spanish never found it, and therefore never destroyed it like pretty much everywhere else in the empire.
+It was abandoned in 1572, although (fortunately) the Spanish never found it, and therefore never destroyed it like pretty much everywhere else in the empire.
 What a waste.

 In 1983 this became a World Heritage site, and in 2007 a new Wonder of the World.
 The pictures explain better than I can...